jdb/jdb.github.com/concurrent.rst

 *concurrently*, which is the raison d'être of the Twisted Python framework.
-Processes and threads are well known primitive for programming concurrently but Twisted do without (not even behind your back), to spare the developer from using semaphore, mutex, recursive locks etc. The solution presented at the end of the article is not longer, has a network complexity of *O(1)* and is three times faster.
+Processes and threads are well known primitive for programming concurrently but Twisted do without (not even behind your back), and spares the developer from using semaphores, mutexes or recursive locks.
+The solution presented at the end of the article is not longer in term of number of line of codes, it has a network complexity of *O(1)* and is three times faster.

 .. note::